hhheath/personal-site/src/pages/uses.md

 - **Framework Laptop:** My _main_ laptop.
 I just freaking love this thing.
 Their [purpose](https://frame.work/about) is something that I really admire, support, and want to see succeed.
 I **love** the idea of not having to think about buying a _whole new_ laptop if something in this one were to break or die.
 I really like the idea that I can just buy new RAM, or buy a bigger hard drive if things aren't performing like I need them to.
 The expansion cards are such a key component of this thing, too.
 Not having to carry around a dongle is \*Chef's Kiss\*.
 - **[MSI GS66 Stealth Pro](https://us.msi.com/Laptop/GS66-Stealth-10SX/Overview):** My gaming/3D design laptop.
 I keep this laptop because I do spend a lot of time video gaming with friends.
 I also do some 3D printing & 3D design, so having a Windows laptop with a dedicated GPU.
 There are a lot of things to like about this computer, and some things to not like.
 But, overall, I do like having this laptop.
 Though, I do see an eGPU involved in my setup.

+### Software

+The software I use is always in a state of flux, but there are always a few staples that I _always_ use.

+- **Obsidian:** A really, _really_ good skin to plain text notes that enables me to connect notes together.
+I primarily write plain text (see [write plain text](https://sive.rs/plaintext) by Derek Sivers) since I'm able to write/edit on any device using any program, but Obsidian provides a really nice skin to plain text with things like plugins and hot keys and connecint notes so that you can connect thoughts as you write.
+There's a lot that I could say about this software, but I think I'll leave it at: If you're looking for a note taking app that does it all, look no further than Obisidian.
+- **Neovim:** I write about it [here](/posts/nvim/).
+I still use VS Code often, as I'm in a customer facing role, it's just easier to show people things in VS Code than it is neovim.
+The native support for Jupyter Notebooks is a pretty large benefit as well, as I do write & run a lot of those.

 ### Everyday Carry / Misc.

 I carry a smattering of other tech with me in my backpack, but not a lot of it is worth mentioning as it is mostly cables, dongles, and other stuff.
 I also am pretty particular about my peripherals at my desk and while I travel, so here they are!